EneaDim/flexsoc/README.md

 Running `make deps` will automate the installation process for IP development.
 It takes around 5 to 10 minutes.

-Now you can jump to **Usage** and then only for SoC tutorial you need SoC dependencies.

 **IP Development Tools**

 - `sv2v`: SystemVerilog file list to single Verilog file converter.